 - Rwanda, Kenya, UK

 RadioBook Rwanda is an international collaboration between Rwanda, Kenya and the UK which aims to produce short stories by contemporary Rwandan writers both as podcasts and beautiful pocket-size print editions combining new art and writing.
+It is supported under the British Council's new Art new Audiences (nAnA) programme.

 The collaboration between Huza Press (Rwanda), No Bindings (UK) and Kwani Trust (Kenya), draws on inspiration and editorial expertise from Kwani Trust’s Kwanini series, while opening up new audiences for Rwandan writers published by Huza Press through No Bindings' innovative approaches to form and community publishing.